+It is suggested that Excel-based Cloze and GIFT Generator or Hot Potatoes Software are easy means to prepare such combined test items and then you can import them into Moodle Quiz module.

 Adding questions from Question Bank

 The Question Bank is basically a folder to organize and manage questions so you have access to them for future use.
 It also allows the teacher to use random questions as well as re-use questions in later quizzes.
 In Question Bank, the questions are organized into Categories and Sub-Categories.
 It is a good practice to create questions in question bank and arrange them in categories and sub-categories so, that the teacher can conduct regular assessmentsconveniently by using these questions.